stct97/scrap/README.md

 If you haven´t the correct dependencies, package is already all dependencies:
     1.- cd to the directory where requirements.txt is located 2.- Activate your virtualenv
-    3.- Run: pip install -r requirements.txt in your shell
+    3.- Run: pip install -r requirements.txt in your shell.